lijianliu/dstc12-xcs224u/README.md

 ### **Challenges for Participants:**
 - Designing a system that can **capture nuanced themes** beyond predefined intent categories.
 - Handling **multiple valid surface forms** for theme labels while maintaining consistency.
-- Balancing **flexibility and accuracy** in theme detection without compromising clarity.
+- Balancing **style following and accuracy** in theme detection without compromising clarity.

 ## 2. Proposed Task
 The goal of this track is to develop a **Controllable Theme Detection** system capable of: